-When cutting through the covering to remove it, cut with only enough pressure to only cut through the covering it's self.
-Cutting into the balsa structure may weaken it.
-This could lead to possible failure during flight.
+When cutting through the covering to remove it, cut with only enough pressure to only cut through the

-- 3. Attach the wing to the fuselage as picture. - 4.
-Test the position of the elevator and adjust it as shown. - 5.
-When you are sure that everything is aligned correctly, mix up a generous amount of 30 minute epoxy.
-Apply a thin layer to the bottom and to the top of the stabilizer mounting area and to the stabilizer mounting platform sides in the fuselage.
-Insert the stabilizer in place and re-align.
+- 6. When you are sure that everything is aligned correctly, mix up a generous amount of 30 minute epoxy.
+Apply a thin layer to the top and bottom of the stabilizer mounting area and to the stabilizer mounting platform sides in the fuselage.
+Slide the stabilizer in place and re-align.
 Double check all of your measurements one more time before the epoxy cures.
-Remove any excess epoxy using a paper towel and rubbing alcohol and hold the stabilizer in place with T-pins or masking tape. - 6.
+Remove any excess epoxy using a paper towel and rubbing alcohol and hold the stabilizer in place with T-pins or masking tape. - 7.
 After the epoxy has fully cured, remove the masking tape or T-pins used to hold the stabilizer in place and carefully inspect the glue joints.
-Use more epoxy to fill in any gaps that were not filled previously and clean up the excess using a paper towel and rubbing alcohol. - 7.
-Repeat step 1 step 2 from the installing aileron for the installing elevator.
+Use more epoxy to fill in any gaps that were not filled previously and clean up the excess using a paper towel and rubbing alcohol. - 8.
+Installing the elevator using C.A glue as installing the aileron.